 Most of Optimizely Search & Navigation's automatic SEO is based on queries made by site visitors.
 As the number of queries grows, Optimizely Search & Navigation "learns" and bases search suggestions on previous successful queries.

-You can attract visitors to your website and guide them to relevant content by coding the following features and tagging content properties.
+Attract visitors to your website and guide them to relevant content by coding the following features and tagging content properties.

 An automatic landing page (as in the example above) is actually a search page with a small editorial area at the top.
 Optimizely Search & Navigation drives search results through content tagging.
 Site visitors can narrow down search results using the facets.

-Optimizely Search & Navigation can suggest search phrases automatically, based on the behavior of site visitors.
+- Guided search – Optimizely Search & Navigation can suggest search phrases automatically, based on the behavior of site visitors.
 Example: searching for page returns people searching for "page" also searched for "web page".
 The autocomplete feature also provides guided search.

-Optimizing search manually
+Optimize search manually

 Use the optimization view to perform manual search optimization.
 Optimization may also include modifying website content to achieve desired results.
 The following scenarios demonstrate how search optimization actions can guide visitors to appropriate content.

-Example: basket instead of cart.
+- Search phrase does not match wording in content – Example: basket instead of cart.
 Help out by adding a synonym.

-Use search statistics to discover if needed content is missing from your website.
+- No search results returned because the content is missing – Use search statistics to discover if needed content is missing from your website.
 This requires a strong understanding of the content.
 Create the missing content and ensure it appears in search results.

-If visitors frequently search for content on a related website, add a connector to index that site's content and merge it with your site's search results.
+- Content searched for is not on your website but visitors assume it is – If visitors frequently search for content on a related website, add a connector to index that site's content and merge it with your site's search results.

-Add the search phrase to the content, or add synonyms, which let site visitors retrieve content without knowing exact wording.
+- Returned results do not contain the search phrase – Add the search phrase to the content, or add synonyms, which let site visitors retrieve content without knowing exact wording.